-Please note that the employer contract below is no longer the preferred method for employers to apply for State Work Study participation.
+Please Note: The employer contract below is no longer the preferred method for employers to apply for State Work Study participation.
 Employers should be referred to the WSAC Portal (https://portal.wsac.wa.gov/a/state-work-study/) for the employer application.